-In this paper, we addressed the problem of design optimisation of soft real-time systems with stochastic task execution times under deadline miss ratio constraints.
+In this paper, we addressed the problem of design optimization of soft realtime systems with stochastic task execution times under deadline miss ratio constraints.
 The contribution is threefold.
 First, we have shown that methods considering fixed execution time models are unsuited for this problem.
 Second, we presented a design space exploration strategy based on tabu search for task mapping and priority assignment.
 Third, we introduced a fast and approximate analysis for guiding the design space exploration.
 Experiments demonstrated the efficiency of the proposed approach.